 For ballpark purposes, it is very hard to plan and book a great private guided experience for under US$1,000 per day per person.
 However, if there is a big group travelling and making use of mid-level accommodation and not moving between many different places, this could be as low as US$750 per day per person, but in reverse, it can be as much as US$2,500 per day per person, all depending on the required program.

-6. How do I go about planning & booking an African safari with Rob?
+6. How do I go about planning & booking an African safari with Rob & Neil?

 Planning & booking a safari to Africa can be as exciting as the trip itself, but can also be quite daunting without the right information & support.

-Booking a safari with Rob usually starts with an initial email or call in which the initial requirements are put across from your side (e.g. 2 weeks, family of 4, want to see rhino, etc).
-This is followed by a more detailed call (Skype usually works best for this) in which Rob asks some more in-depth questions about you, your expectations, your likes & your interests.
-From here Rob puts together an initial draft itinerary plan which is shared with you for feedback.
+Booking a safari with us usually starts with an initial email or call in which the initial requirements are put across from your side (e.g. 2 weeks, family of 4, want to see rhino, etc).
+This is followed by a more detailed call (Skype usually works best for this) in which we ask some more in-depth questions about you, your expectations, your likes & your interests.
+From here Rob & Neil put together an initial draft itinerary plan which is shared with you for feedback.
 After a little bit of backwards & forwards'ing by email & calls, a final itinerary is agreed on which ticks all the boxes in your safari wish list.
 This is then linked to a quote which covers all trip costs including booking administrative fees, guiding costs, and relevant activities, travel & accommodation costs.
 Once you are happy with the itinerary & costing, the process moves on to the second step...

-From here, the amazing team at African Expertise take over the actual booking process, securing availability and arranging payments with the various suppliers by means of a deposit (timing dependent) and lump-sum final payment from you into their account.
-Rob's super-organised wife, Jos, co-runs this safari management service, and so you are assured of the best service at minimal cost to you (they work on a commission basis with the suppliers and so the only fee charged directly to you is an administrative one covering banking charges and the like).
-You have the choice of dealing directly with Rob for this process, or with Jos or one of the other fine people in their office.
-With Rob often out of the office on safari, it is recommended that you work with Jos or one of her people during this stage of confirming availability and payment procedures.
+From here, the amazing team at African Expertise (AE) take over the actual booking process, securing availability and arranging payments with the various suppliers by means of a deposit (timing dependent) and lump-sum final payment from you into their account.
+The super-organised team of Rawana & Jos co-run this safari management service, and so you are assured of the best service at minimal cost to you (they work on a commission basis with the suppliers and so the only fee charged directly to you is an administrative one covering banking charges and the like).
+You have the choice of dealing directly with Rob or Neil for this process, or with one of the fine people in the AE office.
+With Rob & Neil often out of the office on safari, it is recommended that you work with one of the AE people during this stage of confirming availability and payment procedures.

-If you would like to book a safari with Rob or simply find out more about the process, please drop him a line and he will get back to you as soon as possible...
+If you would like to book a safari with Rob & Neil or simply find out more about the process, please feel free to contact us and one of us will get back to you as soon as possible...